KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

   DESCRIBE uae_used_cars_10k;
   ```

-- The dataset contain an empty, none and unkown data in the Cylinder column, which I grouped them all as UNKOWN using the CASE Statement query below,
+- The dataset contain an empty, none and unkown data in the Cylinder column, which I grouped them all as UNKNOWN using the CASE Statement query below,

 ``` SQL
 SELECT Cylinders,